aeu/legible-algorithms/README.md

 I've been going through the problems and solving them.
 My solutions are in a mix of Objective-C and C++ depending on what I was doing at the time.

 Recently I've started re-visiting my old solutions to see how they held up to the test of time and improving their implementations as I've learned more.
-Some of my earlier implementations were really bad, and this is a positive.
-If you don't think your old code is bad, then you haven't improved.
+Some of my earlier implementations were really bad, and I see this is a positive.
+If I didn't think my old code was bad, then that means I haven't been improving over time.

 #### Hard